 The remainder of this paper is structured as follows.
 In Section 2, we discuss isolation failures in ADsafe and FBJS.
 Section 3 presents the semantic framework used to define authority and capability properties precisely, and defines isolation properties.
 Authority safety is defined and its relation to the mashup isolation problem is formalized in Section 4.
-Section 5 provides a formal definition of object-capabilities, focusing on reachability, in the context of an operational semantics for imperative code.
+Section 5 provides a formal definition of object-capabilities, focussing on reachability, in the context of an operational semantics for imperative code.
 Sections 6 and 7 contain the main language examples and safety proofs: our authority safe subset, Js, and a Caja-based capability safe subset of JavaScript.
 We discuss related work in Section 8 and give concluding remarks in Section 9.
-Technical details omitted due to space limitations can be found in [21].
+The proofs of theorems appear in Appendix 10.